 Source Control - The starting point for a home indoor air quality strategy is source control.
 It makes sense.
 If you can control a pollutant before it becomes airborne, you’re ahead of the game.
 Source control strategies include the use of low emission paints, varnishes, and carpeting, no smoking, no pets, maintaining optimum humidity levels, regular cleaning, and regular servicing of combustion appliances, such as furnaces.
 Unfortunately, you cannot always control pollutant sources.

 Use your air conditioner to control humidity in the summer and a duct mounted humidifier in the winter.
 Get your furnace serviced every fall.
-The most economical approach to maintenance is a Hart Heating & A/C service agreement.
+The most economical approach to maintenance is a (Template) Service Roundtable service agreement.

 Ventilation - After source control comes fresh air ventilation.
 According to the EPA, the air inside your home is far worse than outside air.
 Yet, when it’s really hot or really cold, who’s going to open the windows?
 It’s uncomfortable and unaffordable.

 There is a solution for some homes that improves fresh ventilation without the comfort or energy costs.
 It’s called an energy recovery ventilator.
 Not only can it improve air quality, it can actually reduce utilities in certain circumstances.

 Air Cleaning - The third way to fight indoor air pollution is air cleaning.
 Do not buy the cheap tabletop and gadget air cleaners you hear advertised.
 They are a waste of money.
 An American Lung